wormholer/KAP-manual/en/kyanalyzer/kyanalyzer.en.md

 </table>

 ### Authentication
 KyAnalyzer authenticates a user at KAP side, so you can use KAP user and password to login.
-Users with *Admin* Role in KAP are also *Admin* in KyAnalyzer.
+Users with system *Admin* Role in KAP are also *Admin* in KyAnalyzer.
 ![KyAnalyzer Login](images/analyzer_login.png)

 ### Sync Cube